| Teaching Plant

 methods used, the stands of the trees, and the management practices

+used.
 Although the economy of China is growing very fast,

 there are big variations between different areas, especially in